nigjo/zine-editor/zine.content.md

 You can place your own styles inside the markdown file.
 Just use a pair of `<style></style>` tags.
 A good place is after the first header at the beginning of the document.

+> Wrap the styles in HTML comments to hide it in your own markdown processor.

 ##